About | Michael A. David, PhD

 Beyond the lab

-Outside of research, I enjoy sports, creative work, and spending time outdoors (including nature photography).
+Outside of research, I enjoy music, creative work, and spending time outdoors (including nature photography).

 Animated MAD logo